stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Offsets (`top` / `right` / `bottom` / `left`)

 Utilities are generated for the `inset-block-start`, `inset-block-end`, `inset-inline-start`, and `inset-inline-end` properties, as well as for the shorthand properties `inset-block` and `inset-inline`.
-These match the values in your `inset` config object.
+These have the same range of values as other `inset` utilities.

 ```css
 .inset-block-0 {